Northrop Grumman wins $13 billion contract to replace U.S. ballistic missiles

 “Modernizing the nuclear strategic triad is a top priority of our military,” Defense Secretary Mark T. Esper said in a statement.
 “It’s key to our nation’s defense.
 It provides that strategic nuclear deterrent that we depend on day after day — that we’ve depended on decade after decade.”

 The award sweeps aside an earlier bid from Boeing, which has led the Pentagon’s ballistic missile work since the Eisenhower administration.
-And it gives Northrop the lead on a long-term program estimated to be worth $85 billion or more over the next several decades that includes almost every major defense manufacturer except Boeing.
+And it gives Northrop the lead on a long-term program, estimated to be worth $85 billion or more over the next several decades, that includes almost every major defense manufacturer except Boeing.

+The U.S. military operates 400 nuclear intercontinental ballistic missiles out of 450 silos across three Air Force bases: Minot Air Force Base in North Dakota, Malmstrom Air Force Base in Montana and F.E.
+Warren Air Force Base in Wyoming.
+Air Force officers man the silos around-the-clock in underground capsules with equipment that dates to the Cold War, waiting for an order from the commander in chief to launch the nation’s most dangerous weapons if necessary.
+Because the silos are scattered across farmland in remote areas of multiple states, they ensure that the U.S. nuclear deterrent would survive in the event of an attack and be able to respond.

 The contract announced Tuesday calls for Northrop to develop and manufacture missiles that can be operational by 2029.

-“Our nation is facing a rapidly evolving threat environment and protecting our citizens with a modern strategic deterrent capability has never been more critical,” said Kathy Warden, Northrup’s chairman, chief executive officer and president.
+“Our nation is facing a rapidly evolving threat environment and protecting our citizens with a modern strategic deterrent capability has never been more critical,” said Kathy Warden, Northrop’s chair, chief executive and president.

 The award of the contract to Northrop Grumman comes in the middle of a vast, three-decade modernization of the U.S. nuclear arsenal that President Barack Obama approved in 2010 in exchange for the Republican-led Senate’s ratification of the New START Treaty with Russia.

-In addition to replacing the ICBM fleet, the modernization will see the Pentagon introduce a new submarine and bomber, as well as a long-range standoff cruise missile for the bomber, plus new command and control technology.
+In addition to replacing the ICBM fleet, the modernization will see the Pentagon introduce a new submarine and bomber, a long-range standoff cruise missile for the bomber, and new command and control technology.

 In 2017, the Congressional Budget Office estimated that the overhaul would cost $1.2 trillion over 30 years, including the operation and maintenance of the existing nuclear arsenal while the new technology is introduced.
-In 2019, the CBO estim

-ated the Pentagon would spend $61 billion over the subsequent 10 years on modernization of the ICBM fleet alone.
+In 2019, the CBO estimated that the Pentagon would spend $61 billion over the subsequent 10 years on modernization of the ICBM fleet alone.

-The Department of Defense has regularly underscored that the expenditure on the nuclear modernization is only a small percentage of the total defense budget and the country’s gross domestic product each year and necessary to keep the country’s nuclear deterrent safe and up to date.
+The Defense Department has regularly underscored that the expenditure on the nuclear modernization is only a small percentage of the total defense budget and the country’s gross domestic product each year, and that it is necessary to keep the country’s nuclear deterrent safe and up to date.

 But the cost of the project has led to calls for it to be rolled back, particularly from House Armed Services Committee Chairman Adam Smith (D-Wash.), who has called the plan unaffordable.
 Some congressional Democrats have also opposed the cruise missile, saying its introduction will cause instability among nuclear powers.